roitraining/istio-basics-demo/README.md

 1. Discuss real-world need to canary with specific users or customers
 2. Run *canary by user* snippet
 3. Review `samples/bookinfo/networking/virtual-service-reviews-test-v2.yaml
-4. Demo login vs. no routing (log in as jason with no password)
+4. Demo logged in vs. not routing (log in as `jason` with no password)

 ### General Istio info
 1. Generate load against app